 - Severe anemia

-- Compromised grafts and flap
+- Compromised skin grafts and skin flaps

 - Severe burns